-See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions.
+See national guidance Behaviour in Schools (2024), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2023), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions.

 - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
-This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
 Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby Education Welfare webpages. - Children who require mental health support.
 The school has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
 Information on the school's whole school approach to emotional well-being and mental health can be accessed through this link Mental Health and Emotional Wellbeing Policy - Looked after children and previously looked after children.
 The school ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated safeguarding lead has: - o Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child

-• The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
-The school has a named designated teacher, who works with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience.
+The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - O The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The school has a named designated teacher, who has appropriate training, relevant qualifications, and experience.
+They work with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
+In addition, the school recognises the distinct needs of children in kinship care and will, alongside the Virtual School, will seek to promote their education outcomes,